 2. To the same pot add vegetable broth and bring to a boil.
 Once boiling, add potatoes, reduce heat to medium low and cook for 10 minutes.

-3. Meanwhile, in a small bowl whisk coconut milk, flour and 5 tbsp of dill pickle juice.
+3. Meanwhile, in a small bowl whisk coconut milk, flour and 5 tablespoon of dill pickle juice.
 Set aside.

 4. To the pot with potatoes, stir in sautéed vegetables, salt, pepper, coconut milk and flour mixture and cook for another 5 minutes or until potatoes are tender when poked with a knife.